-Spread of testicular tumours is both lymphatic and haematogeneous.
+The spread of testicular tumours is both lymphatic and haematogenous.

 Testicular lymphatics ascends along the gonadal arteries such that right-sided tumours involve pericaval nodes (aortocaval nodes, precaval nodes, and right paracaval and retrocaval nodes) whereas left-sided tumours typically ascend to pre-aortic and left para-aortic nodes 1.

 Haematogenous spread is typically to the lungs, as well as brain, bone and liver 1.

 Treatment depends of the age of the patient, the stage and histology of the tumour.

 In cases of entirely mature benign teratomas, orchidectomy may suffice, although in adults even apparently completely mature teratomas can have aggressive behaviour, largely due to the potential of small components of embryonal carcinoma cells 1-3.
 In fact metastases of histologically mature tissues are sometimes seen (mature metastasising teratoma).

 Conversely in infants and young children, even though a tumour may contain foci of immature teratoma, mature teratomas have a benign clinical course 2.
 Overall age is thus the most important prognostic factor.